CoryHelms/CoryHelms/README.md

 With regard to my Cybersecurity experience, my background is primarily blue team focused.
 Almost all of my security coursework was focused on defense and intrusion detection.
 I became very familiar with a command line interface, both Linux and Windows based, and have a basic understanding of PowerShell.
 Additionally, I am familiar with networking tools like Wireshark and Snort, and have experience with packet filtering while using iptables.
 I am comfortable configuring access controls for users from both the command line and Active Directory.
 I also have experience configuring servers and databases while utilizing the LAMP stack.

-Working in cybersecurity is my ultimate goal, and I think my previous work experience and passion for cybersecurity make me a great candidate for your organization.
+Working in Cybersecurity is my ultimate goal, and I think my previous work experience and passion for cybersecurity make me a great candidate for your organization.
 Have a great day!